Shepard Fairey: Activism and humanitarianism

-Legal issues with appropriation and fair use
+Legal issues

 Fairey has been criticized for failing to obtain permission and to provide attribution for works he used.
-Fairey has threatened to sue artists for the same technique.
-Austin, Texas–based graphic designer Baxter Orr did his own take on Fairey's work in a piece called Protect, with the iconic Obey Giant face covered by a SARS respiratory mask.
+Fairey has also threatened to sue other artists for doing the same.
+Austin, Texas based graphic designer Baxter Orr created his own take on Fairey's work in a piece called Protect, with the iconic Obey Giant face covered by a SARS respiratory mask.
 Orr marketed the prints as his own work.
 On April 23, 2008, Orr received a cease-and-desist order from Fairey's attorneys, telling him to stop selling Protect because it violated Fairey's trademark.
-Fairey threatened to sue, calling the designer a "parasite".
+Fairey threatened to sue, calling Orr a "parasite".

+In 2015 Fairey was charged with destruction of property for tagging 18 posters at unsanctioned sites.
+The case was later dismissed.